May 19 2023

 USA: Get 20% off before Halloween

 In television, too, some companies provide head-end geo-targeted advertising services.
 Channels can also choose to use local or regional commercials instead of those from the satellite stream.
 To do this, IRD and WEB USER INTERFACE are helpful.
 Their products can also reach the target market thanks to this example of narrowcasting.
-Revenue from advertisements is increased.
+Revenue from advertisements has increased.

 Here are the top benefits of narrowcasting: